 Virtual Resources to Support Health and Well-Being

-Protecting your physical and emotional well-being, whether in the midst of the COVID-19 Pandemic or otherwise, is imperative to maintain your health.
-With the necessity of social distancing, many are finding themselves teleworking for the first time.
+Protecting your physical and emotional well-being is imperative to maintain your health.
 Exercising and staying active is not only good for your physical health, but for your mental health as well.
-With many of our favorite gyms and fitness centers closed during this pandemic, many have stepped up their game to offer free livestreams or app-based workouts for the general public.
+During the pandemic, many fitness centers and providers have stepped up their game to offer free (or nearly free) livestreams or app-based workouts for the general public.
 We have identified many of these great resources for you so that you may continue your wellness journey.
 Be well!

 Yoga, Mindfulness & Emotional Well-Being

 - Yoga with Adriene- YouTube channel with several full-length yoga practices

 - Alo Yoga and Fightmaster Yoga – Additional yoga channels on YouTube

 - Down Dog App - Available for iOS and Android that offers yoga, Pilates and meditation

 - Yoga Glo - Available for iOS and Android that offers yoga and meditation

 - Insight Timer- High rated app for sleep, anxiety and stress

 - Brightmind- Customized meditation practices at your fingertips